 As I reached the alley, I saw McCarthy’s car speeding north.
 The car then made a sudden stop.
 I then remembered that the alley McCarthy decided to flee in was a dead end, his only escape was back the way he had come.
 Bob was running down the alley toward McCarthy’s vehicle.
 I followed at a much slower pace as my foot was in pain from when McCarthy had run over it a few moments before.

-Bob was about 50 feet and I was about 10 feet into the alley when McCarthy started backing up.
+Bob was about 50 feet, and I was about 10 feet into the alley when McCarthy started backing up.
 Backing out is the wrong term to use.
 He didn’t just back out, he sped out while driving in reverse.
 As he sped backwards McCarthy lost control of his car and began to swerve from side to side.
 He was all over the alley just barely missing the buildings on the east and west side of the alley.

-I could see Bob in the middle of the alley running to the east side of the ally, but he had nowhere to hide.
+I could see Bob in the middle of the alley running to the east side of the alley, but he had nowhere to hide.
 I had nowhere to run as McCarthy’s car came racing toward me.
 I backed up against a wrought iron fence on the west, trying to squeeze through the bars to escape McCarthy’s speeding and out of control car.

 As McCarthy passed Bob, the front end of his car whipped to the right and hit Bob’s knee.
 I saw Bob fall and was sure that he was seriously hurt.
-I had no time to react however.
+I had no time to react, however.
 McCarthy’s car was still whipping back and forth, only now it was headed right toward me.
 I made myself as thin as possible, wishing I was small enough to fit through the bars.